 20 ECTS - Control Engineering

 20 ECTS - Communication Systems

-20 ECTS - Imbedded real-time Signal Processing
+20 ECTS - Signal Processing

-20 ECTS - Information Processing Systems
+20 ECTS - Informatics

 The project must be based on a physical process.
 It can be mechanical, thermal, electrical, biologic or chemical.
 The project must include development of a dynamic model of the process, and this model must be adjusted and verified through measurements.
 You will design and implement classic controllers on the process using the dynamic model.
 The controllers must to be evaluated and compared to the demands.
 Upon completion of a project within Control Engineering, you will among others be able to understand and implement dynamic modelling and conduct classic controller design.
 You will furthermore be able to analyse and apply controller design methods based on root locus, and to evaluate industrial control and supervision methods.

 Apart from communication between people (e.g. a phone) or communication between machines (e.g. web browsing), communication also involves indispensable subsystems which consist of many different distributed components.
 This could for instance be home automation such as centralised control of lighting or an advanced burglar alarm.
 Such a communication system must meet several demands; data must arrive timely in order for the control process to be able to adapt, and data must be reliable despite the possible transmission errors in the connections.
 If you choose to do your BSc project in Communication Systems, you will be working with a system such as the ones mentioned.
 You will analyse the chosen system and evaluate it according to performance, design, etc.